onestardao/WFGY/TensionUniverse/BlackHole/Q044_initial_conditions_of_the_universe.md

 1. It is the anchor node for thermodynamic_tension at cosmological scale, where low entropy and smoothness compete with naive typicality.

-2. It serves as the main interface between cosmological models and abstract phase space reasoning from statistical mechanics and set theory (for example how measures over infinite dimensional state spaces are treated).
+2. It serves as the main interface between cosmological models and abstract phase space reasoning from statistical mechanics and set theory, including how measures over infinite dimensional state spaces are treated.

 3. It provides a test bed for Tension Universe encodings that must keep a strict boundary between: